-Candidate demonstrates a good understanding of the installation requirements of both the gas cooker and the water heater.
+Candidate demonstrates a good understanding of the installation requirements.
 The correct process is followed, and the candidate demonstrates an ability to sequence tasks logically as set out in their method statements.

 The candidate prepares the workstation with dust sheets and stores tools safely at some stages of the tasks, showing a good consideration and understanding of health and safety.